Mykol71/posos/msposapp/README.md

 Overview
 ------------------------

-This solution provides for the Teleflora Managed Services Linux point of sale applications to run in the cloud on a single host Docker env with a 1:1 contanier to host ratio, in a private cloud network accessible by all branch stores of the florist.
-It will utilize as many of the existing, proven compliant, internal processes for delivering a point of sale system to the florist.
-This application serves to manage those processes as well as the additions for inserting the container layer.
-The end result will be a simple set of instructions to build, stage, and deploy a customer's point of sale application into the cloud in a small amount of time, successully, with no loss of data.
+This solution provides for the Teleflora Managed Services Linux point of sale applications to run in the cloud on a single-host Docker environment with a 1:1 contanier to host ratio, in a private cloud network accessible by all branch locations of the florist.
+It will utilize as many of the existing, proven compliant, internal processes for delivering a point of sale system to the florist as possible.
+This application serves to manage those processes as well as the a few additional ones for inserting the container layer.
+The end result will be a simple set of instructions to build, stage, and deploy a customer's point of sale application into the cloud in a small amount of time, with no loss of data.

 Example pic here
 ![](https://github.com/mykol-com/MSCloudServer/blob/master/msposapp/pics/docker_single_host.png)